rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 between the app and remote servers. [mitmproxy](https://mitmproxy.org/) is an interactive TUI program that works as HTTP(S) proxy server meant to capture and inspect the HTTP(S) requests.
-It's a simpler alternative to Burp Suite GUI app that you can also customise with you own plugin code.
+It's a simpler alternative to Burp Suite GUI app that you can also customise with your own plugin code.

 neovim
 ------